intel/stacks-usecase/github-issue-classification/README.md

 It may seem like nothing happened, but with a few commands a REST API has been created running out of a docker container.

-Now run one last step:
+Now run one last step in a second terminal:
 ```bash
 cd ../website
 flask run